 You know what's cool?
 Buying Instagram for a billion dollars.

 Facebook founder and CEO Mark Zuckerberg announced today, via Facebook of course, that the social networking giant is purchasing Instagram, the very popular photo sharing company.
-According to a press release put out by Facebook, it paid $1 billion for the company.
+Zuckerberg didn't disclose the purchase amount, but according to reports Facebook paid $1 billion.

 "For years, we've focused on building the best experience for sharing photos with your friends and family," Zuckerberg wrote in a Facebook post.
 "Now, we'll be able to work even more closely with the Instagram team to also offer the best experiences for sharing beautiful mobile photos with people based on your interests."